 Encourage and support national ministry of health guideline websites, to house locally adopted and endorsed guidelines and operational handbooks.
 Many ministries of health in LMIC have rudimentary and outdated websites, so capitalising on digital needs to address this local need is important.
 Work is also needed to support digital platforms for mobile phone and other app-related approaches to find ways to enable health care workers to have easy access to the guidance.
 Ministries of health should have a specific person responsible for keeping track of new guidelines coming out across MNCAHN.

-Support National MCH Quality Improvement Programs.
+Support National MNCH Quality Improvement Programs.
 A quality improvement program may be multi-faceted, including health facility accreditation, health care worker education and continuing professional development, standards and assessment, audit, small group problem solving, communication of local initiatives, in order to address the health system bottlenecks in improving quality of care.
 It is not WHO’s role to initiate such a national program, but technical support and endorsement will be invaluable.
 There may be QI programs in other areas (e.g. HIV, immunisation) where there could be synergies and lessons shared.

 Develop a new WHO program of support to institutions of health care worker training in low- and middle-income countries to increase the teaching of WHO guidelines and address health care worker deficiency.
 In many low-income settings, colleges of nursing, midwifery, medical, allied health training are underfunded and under resourced, and output is inadequate to meet demands.
 This stifles progress in all the health-related SDG targets.
 The inequities in health worker numbers, distribution and training, and the tragic consequences, have been starkly highlighted by the COVID-19 pandemic, which risks leaving a seismic gap in health care worker numbers in the coming decade.
 A WHO program of support to schools and colleges of health care worker training could lead to greater incorporation of WHO guidelines into curricula, increased capacity of educators, argue for more funding for health worker training institutions through global projects and local budgets, facilitate links with other organisations that would support such institutions, including accreditation bodies, and produce curricula for nursing and other health professional training that could be adapted locally.
 New online teaching methods (such as through MOOCs) and the WHO Academy will play a role.10 It will be important to pair this with standards and certification for continuing professional education and the professional accreditation body keep track and maintain accountability.